 My Favorite Reusable Food Storage

-I store all things liquid (like pickled vegetables, dressings, sauces, etc) in these jars.
+I store all things liquid (like quick-pickled vegetables, dressings, sauces, etc) in these jars.
 I’ve swapped all the 2-piece metal lids with the BPA-free plastic lids.
 I know, plastic.
 But I’ll be using these lids for a lifetime based on their performance these last couple of years.